ga4gh/data-security/AAI/AAIConnectProfile.md

 #### Claims sent to Data Holder by a Broker via Token or UserInfo Endpoint

+##### Claims via UserInfo Endpoint

+The endpoint MAY use `application/json` or `application/jwt`.
+It is RECOMMENDED that if desiring to return a JWT, a Token Endpoint supporting AAI token exchange exists to do that and that the UserInfo Endpoint returns an `application/json` blob.

 Only the GA4GH claims truly must be as prescribed here.
 Refer to OIDC Spec for more information.
-The endpoint MAY use `application/json` or `application/jwt`.
-It is RECOMMENDED that if desiring to return a JWT, a Token Endpoint supporting AAI token exchange exists to do that and that the UserInfo Endpoint returns a general blob.

 If `application/jwt` is returned, it MUST be signed like UserInfo responses as per [UserInfo](https://openid.net/specs/openid-connect-core-1_0.html#UserInfoResponse).

-If this is a JWT, it MAY be used as a Passport.
+If this is a JWT, it MAY be used as a Passport token, but it is RECOMMENDED to obtain a token from the token endpoint instead.

-If this information is a JWT, especially from the recommended Token Endpoint, the JWT should include additional attributes.
+If this information is a JWT, the JWT should include additional attributes.

 ```
 {